leiyu-dev/docker-TEQ/README.md

    npm install
    npm run dev
    ```
+if you launch the web interface on the server, you also need to forward port 8889(backend port, can be configured in the configurator) to your local machine.
-Web interface will be integrated into the java application in the near future
+Web interface will be integrated into the java application in the near future.

 ## 🚀 Algorithm Implementation Examples